jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 If you need to load some modules everytime your system boots do one of the follow:
 1. add their name to this file `/etc/modules`
-2. add its config to the /etc/modprobe.d/
+2. add their config files to the `/etc/modprobe.d/`

 #### lspci
 Shows pci devices that are connected to the computer.